mdaabis/Moneytor/README.md

 ## Getting Started

 Once you have unzipped the `Moneytor.zip` file, open the project in Android Studio and allow some time for Gradle build to finish.
-If an Android device is not available to run the application, an emulator must be set up (the emulator used was `Pixel 3 API 26`).
-Once all that has been setup, click the Run button to run the application on the emulator/device.
+If an Android device is not available to run the application, an emulator must be set up (the emulator used for testing during development was `Pixel 3 API 26`).
+Once all that has been setup, click the `Run` button to run the application on the emulator/device.

 ## Prerequisites